-The upshot as of 2019 is an MSR market with virtual parity between bank and nonbank owners of MSRs.
+The upshot as of 2021 is an MSR market with virtual parity between bank and nonbank owners of MSRs, with nonbanks administering approximately 24 million of 52 million outstanding loans.
+41 The gains by nonbanks in the agency servicing market, covering the GSE and Ginnie Mae markets, is even more stark.
 The evolution has followed the crisis-era consolidation within bank to post-crisis movement to nonbanks, and now to the growing presence of passive MSR investors utilizing subservicers.
+The impact of the new loan volumes during the COVID-19 pandemic are evident with gains accruing to those nonbank lenders that during 2020 shifted from selling servicing-released to retaining servicing and utilizing subservicers.
+COVID-era market share shifts away from bank and MSR investors in favor of nonbank originators retaining and booking low-cost MSRs has reshaped the contours of the servicing market.
 The following charts show this evolution:

-33 Internal Revenue Service.
+40 Internal Revenue Service.
 May 24, 2012.
 Ltr.
 Rul.
 105442-12.